 Master of Advanced Economics

-It also offers a sound preparation and direct pathway into research-based programs such as the Doctor of Philosophy (PhD) or the Master of Philosophy (M.Phil) in Economics.
+This program offers a direct pathway into research-based degrees such as the Doctor of Philosophy (PhD) or the Master of Philosophy (M.Phil) in Economics.
+You’ll also be ready to move into jobs with private and public employers that ask for high level economic research skills.

 Choose your applicant type to view the relevant admissions information for this program.